Security Research

 if (isset($data['created_by_alias'])) { $data['created_by_alias'] = $filter->clean($data['created_by_alias'], 'TRIM');}

-So after saving the article, the attacker-controlled value is still the same value, except for leading and trailing whitespace.
+So after saving the article, the attacker-controlled value is still the same, except for leading and trailing whitespaces.
 Joomla's content event plugin starts Finder indexing through onContentAfterSave().
 That handler imports the finder plugin group and dispatches onFinderAfterSave.
 The Finder content plugin receives that event, calls reindex($row->id), and the inherited adapter logic eventually calls this plugin's getListQuery() to reload the saved article for indexing.

 The query explicitly selects a.created_by_alias in Content::getListQuery():